Spatially tunable spin interactions in neutral atom arrays

-Our data reveals the angular and distance dependent $J^{++}_{ij}$ interactions for an asymmetric detuning in Fig.~\ref{fig:fig3}d,f.
-In addition, we measure a peaked occurrence of the $\ket*{\downarrow \circ \downarrow}$ pattern, which we identify as the flip-flop interaction shown in Fig.~\ref{fig:fig3}e.
-This feature reflects the tunability of our system by introducing $J^{+-}_{ij}$ interactions for a given laser detuning, atom pair distance, and angle.
-In addition, we probe our system such that the flip-flop interaction strength vanishes and only flop-flop interactions occur (see Fig.~\ref{fig:fig3}f,g).
-Here, we scanned the angular dependence of the interactions at a fixed distance of $\unit[5.3]{\mu m}$ without crossing a Rydberg pair resonance.
-The minimum in the signal, around $\unit[65]{^\circ}$, is caused by interference on the two-atom level.
-Multiple Rydberg pair states $\ket*{\Psi^{(2)}_\alpha}$ with admixtures $c^{\uparrow \uparrow}_{\alpha} c^{\downarrow \downarrow}_{\alpha}$ of opposite sign contribute such, that $J^{++}$ vanishes.\\
+In conclusion, we have demonstrated two-color Rydberg-dressing as a new technique to achieve tunable, XYZ-type short-range spin interactions in optical tweezer arrays.
+Technical limitations currently prevent us from probing coherent interactions (see Supplementary Information).
+The two leading limitations stem from tweezer-to-tweezer line shifts due to array inhomogeneities and from laser phase noise.
+None of these are fundamental, in fact, other groups have reported tweezer arrays with less than $\unit[1.1]{\%}$ inhomogeneity~\cite{Kim2019}, a factor of 10 improvement over our arrays.
+Laser phase noise can be filtered by optical cavities, as demonstrated for Rydberg excitation in ref.~\cite{Levine2018}.
+Furthermore, it is has been shown that the observed Rydberg pair state resonances can be utilized to enhance the coherence of Rydberg dressing~\cite{VanBijnen2015}.
+By implementing these measures, we estimate that a maximum figure of merit, measured as the product of the peak interaction strength and the coherence time, of up to one hundred is reachable with current laser technology.
+This will allow one to realize a flexibly programmable analog quantum simulation platform for many-body quantum spin problems.
+Not only the ratio of the spin-interactions in the different channels can be controlled, but also the ratio of nearest- to next-nearest-neighbor interactions.
+This is rooted in the non-monotonic spatial dependence of the interaction strength, which can also be used to design interactions in two-dimensions for the realization of a variety of frustrated geometries~\cite{Glaetzle2015}, static~\cite{Wu2022} or dynamic gauge fields~\cite{Tarabunga2022}.\\

-In conclusion, we have demonstrated multi-color Rydberg-dressing as a new technique to achieve quasi-universal programmability for short-range spin interactions in optical tweezer arrays.
-In our experiment, trap inhomogeneities and laser phase noise are the main limitations preventing us from probing coherent interactions (see Supplementary~Information).
-Those are merely technical issues, and with the current fast improvements of the Rydberg tweezer platform, particularly regarding the quality of the tweezer homogeneity, the laser technology, and the development of cryogenic vacuum systems, the coherent regime is within reach.
-We estimate that a figure of merit, measured as the product of the peak interaction strength and the coherence time, of about one hundred is within reach, where the available laser power is limiting.
-This will realize a fully programmable analog quantum simulation platform for many-body quantum spin problems.
+\textbf{Data and materials availability:} The experimental and theoretical data and evaluation scripts that support the findings of this study are available on Zenodo \cite{Steinert2022}.\\

 {S\arabic{figure}} {S.\arabic{equation}}